alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftyDrop](https://github.com/morizotter/SwiftyDrop)
 * [Toast-Swift](https://github.com/scalessec/Toast-Swift) - A Swift extension that adds toast notifications to the UIView object class.
 * [TTGSnackbar](https://github.com/zekunyan/TTGSnackbar) - TTGSnackbar shows simple message and action button on the bottom or top of the screen with multi kinds of animation.
-* [ZKNavigationController](https://github.com/ZacharyKhan/ZKNavigationController) - iOS Navigation Controller Alert.
 * [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.
 It has three different views inside.
+* [Xia](https://github.com/iTofu/Xia) - Naughty flexible alert view above the navigation bar.
+* [ZKNavigationController](https://github.com/ZacharyKhan/ZKNavigationController) - iOS Navigation Controller Alert.

 ## ToolBar